 Even websites that aren’t run on WordPress can fall prey to ‘plugin syndrome’ as they use third-party add-ons to enhance their sites.
-Using an overabundance of plugins can slow down your site significantly as well as expose it to greater security risk.
+Using an overabundance of plugins can slow down your site significantly and expose it to greater security risks.

 6. Server Location

 Aside from how well your site and server performs another thing that affects how your site works with visitors is how far it is located form your target market.
 If you’re targeting international traffic, there isn’t much you can do about this.
 However, if your target traffic is more localized then your choice of server location can make a difference.

 Take for example if you were running a website that targeted on visitors from the Asia region.
 In this scenario, it would help if your web host had a data center in that region.
 The closer your web host is to your targeted traffic, the lower the latency will be for your visitors.

 All web hosting plans come with pre-defined amounts of resources which you can use.
 Some of the resources which will have an affect on the performance of your site include CPU time and amount of memory.